SchmidtPaul/CitaviR/README.md

 ## Workflow

-The entire work flow from start to finish is structured in five steps.
+The work flow from start to finish is structured in five steps.

 <img src="man/figures/Workflow.png" width="60%" />